The White Spot (North) Is Famous!

 Click for answer

 False.
-Although John did eventually buy the White Spot with Fred Shiflett from John's father-in-law Pete Johnson, his lifelong dream was to become a professional country/western singer.
-According to buddies who saw him perform, he was very good.
+Although there was a rumor that John and Quinn Shiflett did eventually buy the White Spot from Pete Johnson, I am told by John's sister-in-law that the deal never actually went through.
+John's lifelong dream was to become a professional rock-n-roll singer.
+According to buddies who saw him perform, he was very good and apparently he still knows how to rock the house at Durty Nellies after all these years.

 5. True or False: Nat went to jail for something he didn't do.